ltmorro/ltmorro.github.io/_projects/2018-9-30-data-science-jobs.markdown

 ```

 ### City by City ###
 I mined all data science jobs on Indeed for the following locations: New York, San Francisco, Chicago, Boston, Seattle, Denver, Houston, and Houston.
+Included below are the graphs outputs for each city.

 <figure class="half">
 <a href="/assets/images/datascience/new_york.png"><img src="/assets/images/datascience/new_york.png"></a>